 Technically used by engineers to draw circuits, schematics can be very useful in essay writing as well.
 You can explain an occurrence more clearly and in half the time it would take to write about it.

 You can add as many elements to them as you want but it is best to stick to 4-5 terms for a good visual appeal.

 Read AND Re-read the Essay Topic

 There is plenty of time at hand when attempting the essay paper.
 Utilize this time to read the topic again and again.
 This helps in two ways:

-#The conclusion presents a summation of your views and arguments in the essay.
+#The conclusion presents a summation of your views and arguments in the writing.
 You may review the key points of the essay here in 8-10 lines.

-While writing does come naturally to some people, it is not an art which cannot be practiced.
+While writing does come naturally to some people, it is not an art that cannot be practised.
 Simply reading the tips will not help you till you test them practically.

-Join a reliable test series will help you devise your own strategy for essay writing as well as introduce you to novel topics.
+Joining a reliable test series will help you devise your own strategy for writing as well as introduce you to novel topics.

 We at UPSC Pathshala make essay writing a part of daily preparation.
 For every 3-4 days of study, there’s a ‘Question Sheet’ which has extremely tough 3-4 subjective questions to attempt.
 These are evaluated each time by your mentor.
 This goes on for the entire year!
 You write about 350 answers in a year.
 By that time, presenting your thoughts coherently becomes second nature to you.

 Hopefully, the above article was helpful and you got to know how to frame your essay.
 Essay writing can take time but, reading the question properly, understanding it and then revising it again, should be managed.
 These are some important steps in the examination hall that should be done.